What is Image Optimization?

 Well, there are many ways to optimize your images.
 But if you use Photoshop, you can do it within a few seconds!
-Yes, it’s that Simple!
+Yes, it’s that simple!
 We will try to show a step-by-step process to help you fix your headache.

 After opening, your window will look like this:

 After cropping, we must need to change the dimension (height and width) of the image.
 Set your exact requirement.
-Webpages generally resize the images to fit in the window but still the file-size remains too big.
-So, in order to relax your page, you have to minimize the file-size.
+Webpages generally resize the images to fit in the window, but still, the file size remains too big.
+So, in order to relax your page, you have to minimize the file size.
 One of the ways of doing that is to lessen the image dimension.
 Click on the ‘Image” tab at the top bar and then go to Image Size.
 This will bring a new window where you can resize your image.
 Note that, you can manually change either the height or width and the other will change automatically.
 Hit ‘OK’ to save the change.

 Now, as you have resized your image, it’s time to Save it.
 But we will save in a different way.
-Go to ‘File’ at the top bar and then click on ‘Save for Web’.
+Go to ‘File’ at the top bar and then click on ‘Save for Web.
 It will bring another window.
 Now, select the image category as ‘JPEG’ and save it at the location in your PC where you want to.
 That’s it!
 You finally have optimized your image.
-You will see the drastic change in the file size after comparing with the original image size.
+You will see a drastic change in the file size after comparing it with the original image size.
 Now do the same for the other pictures as well.

 After doing all of these, for more optimization, you can use LiteSpeed Cache if you have a WordPress Site.
-Just go to ‘Plugins’, then ‘Add New’ and then search ‘litespeed cache’ on the search bar.
+Just go to ‘Plugins’, then ‘Add New’ and then search ‘Litespeed cache’ on the search bar.
 Install and Activate!
 You can also download this plugin from here.
-After activating, you can see the ‘LiteSpeed Cache’ menu on the left-side of your WordPress admin panel.
+After activating, you can see the ‘LiteSpeed Cache’ menu on the left side of your WordPress admin panel.
 Click on it and go to ‘Image Optimization.’
-Finally by clicking ‘Optimize,’ all the images of your website will be processed and optimized.
+Finally, by clicking ‘Optimize,’ all the images of your website will be processed and optimized.